openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

    uDMA QSPI Block Diagram

-In the block diagram above, the DATA lines at the boundary of the uDMA QSPI are 32 bits wide, whereas other DATA lines are only 8 bits wide.
+In the block diagram above, the DATA lines are 32 bits wide.
 The DATASIZE pin is 2 bits wide and can be configured using datasize bitfield of the CFG csr.
-When transmitting data to uDMA Core, the unused bits are filled with 0x0 to form 32-bit
+When transmitting data to uDMA Core, the unused bits are filled with 0x0 to form 32-bit i.e. if the data received from the external device is less that 32 bit the unused bits will be filled with zero.
+The uDMA core interprets data in multiples defined by the datasize bitfield of the CFG CSR.

 uDMA QSPI uses the Tx channel interface to read the data and command from the interleaved (L2) memory via the uDMA Core.
 It transmits the read data to the external QSPI device. uDMA QSPI uses the Rx channel interface to store the data received from the external QSPI device to the interleaved (L2) memory.
 Refer to <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/udma_subsystem.rst>`_  for more information about the Tx and Rx channel functionality of uDMA Core.